 It is the purpose of this part to permit certain public agencies to make the most efficient use of their powers relating to public water supplies and the transportation and treatment of wastewater by enabling them to cooperate with other public agencies on a basis of mutual advantage and to provide services and facilities to participating public agencies.
-It is also the purpose of this part to provide for the establishment of a public body, corporate and politic, that is known as a regional water authority or, when appropriate, a regional wastewater authority or regional water and wastewater authority.
+It is also the purpose of this part to provide for the establishment of a public body, corporate and politic, that is known as a regional water authority or, when appropriate, a regional water authority or regional water and wastewater authority.
 The function of the regional water authority is to secure a source of water on a scale larger than is feasible for individual public agencies acting alone and to sell the water to public service districts, municipalities, publicly and privately owned water utilities, and others.
-The function of the regional water authority is to enable public agencies to join together to provide the most economical method of transportation and treatment of wastewater authority is to enable public agencies to join together to carry out the joint functions of both a regional water authority is to enable public agencies to join together to carry out the joint functions of both a regional water authority and a regional wastewater authority (75-6-302).
+The function of the regional water authority is to enable public agencies to join together to provide the most economical method of transportation and treatment of wastewater authority is to enable public agencies to join together to carry out the joint functions of both a regional water authority and a regional wastewater authority (75-6-302).